QuKunLab/APEC/README.md

 Input parameters:

-    -s: source path, which should contain data folder before running APEC.
+    -s: The source path, which should contain data folder before running APEC.
-    -g: hg19 or mm10.
+    -g: "hg19" or "mm10".
     -n: Number of CPU cores.
     -l: Threshold for the –log(Q-value) of peaks, used to filter peaks.
     -p: Threshold of the percentage of fragments in peaks, used to filter cells.